 About the study

-Please see below to find out more about the study, if your GP practice is participating, and how you can be involved and help in the search for effective treatments for COVID-19.
+Please see below to find out more about the study and how you can be involved and help in the search for effective treatments for COVID-19.

 Why are we doing this research?

 COVID-19 can cause great suffering, and it stops people from performing their daily activities, affecting their work, education, and caring responsibilities.
 The risk of complications from COVID-19 is increased in people with underlying health conditions, older people, unvaccinated people, and those in whom the vaccine is less effective.
 Especially in these people, COVID-19 can sometimes lead to significant medical problems, hospitalisation, and death.

 The purpose of this clinical study is to find new treatments that help those suffering with COVID-19 at home and in the community get better quicker and without needing to be treated in hospital.
 Most people with COVID-19 are treated in the community and so we need to find treatments that are suitable and effective for use early on in the illness.

 PANORAMIC aims to find out if new antiviral treatments helps those with COVID-19 at home and in the community to recover quicker and prevent the need for hospital admissions.
 All of the treatments in the PANORAMIC trial have been approved by the UK Medicines and Health Care Products Regulatory Agency (MHRA) (which regulates the use of all medicines in the UK) for use in the study , and the study is approved by the Health Research Authority.

 A lot of research has focussed on finding treatments for those already sick enough to be admitted to hospital.

 PANORAMIC aims to find out if new antiviral treatments helps those with COVID-19 in the community prevents the need for being admitted to hospital and helps people recover quicker.